piyushxh/ngHmr/README.md

 This is a great step in the right direction, but this app is still way to simple to be interesting.
 What we really want is to show how you can navigate around a more complex app, make changes to the component you're looking at (or one of it's downstream dependencies) and have those changes appear automatically without losing your place in the app or your data (your 'state').
 We don't want to have to repeat ourselves, firing a specific sequence of actions on the UI every time we make a change.
-In Step 3, we'll add routing and a purposefully sub-optimal approach to state management.
+In Step 3, we'll add routing and an intentionally sub-optimal approach to state management.

 ## Setup
 Run `npm install` or, if you use Yarn, just run `yarn`.